CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Abstract

 \section{Abstract}

-{ \footnote{MSC 2010: 46L55; 46L07; 46L53 .
-Keywords: Quantum dynamics; quantum probability; product systems; $E_0$-semigroups and $E$-semigroups; Markov semigroups and CP-semigroups; dilations.}} These notes are the output of a decade of research on how the results about dilations of one-parameter CP-semigroups with the help of product systems, can be put forward to \nbd{d}para\-meter semigroups -- and beyond.
-While preliminary work on the two- and \nbd{d}parameter case is based on the approach via the \it{Arveson-Stinespring correspondence} of a CP-map by Muhly and Solel \cite{MuSo02} (and limited to von Neumann algebras), here we explore consequently the approach via Paschke's \it{GNS-correspondence} of a CP-map \cite{Pas73} by Bhat and Skeide \cite{BhSk00}.
+These notes are the output of a decade of research on how the results about dilations of one-parameter CP-semigroups with the help of product systems, can be put forward to \nbd{d}para\-meter semigroups -- and beyond.
+While existing work on the two- and \nbd{d}parameter case is based on the approach via the \it{Arveson-Stinespring correspondence} of a CP-map by Muhly and Solel \cite{MuSo02} (and limited to von Neumann algebras), here we explore consequently the approach via Paschke's \it{GNS-correspondence} of a CP-map \cite{Pas73} by Bhat and Skeide \cite{BhSk00}.
 (A comparison is postponed to Appendix \ref{vNAPP}\ref{vNcomm}.)

 The generalizations are multi-fold, the difficulties often enormous.
 In fact, our only true if-and-only-if theorem, is the following: A \it{Markov semigroup} over (the opposite of) an Ore monoid admits a \it{full} (strict or normal) \it{dilation} if and only if its \it{GNS-subproduct system} embeds into a product system.
 Already earlier, it has been observed that the GNS- (respectively, the Arveson-Stinespring) correspondences form a \it{subproduct system}, and that the main difficulty is to embed that into a product system.
 Here we add, that every dilation comes along with a \it{superproduct system} (a product system if the dilation is full).
 The latter may or may not contain the GNS-subproduct system; it does, if the dilation is \it{strong} -- but not only.